Last Updated on

-They won’t calculate it based on weight or size, and while they allow you to add costs after they’re posted on a per item basis, they display the cost as $3 shipping plus $7 (or however much you need to charge to cover distance, insurance, weight, and more).
+They won’t calculate it based on weight or size, and while they allow you to add costs after they’re posted on a per-item basis, they display the cost as $3 shipping plus $7 (or however much you need to charge to cover the distance, insurance, weight, and more).
 This makes users feel like they are getting taken advantage of when it comes to shipping and may lead them to other merchants.

 Whether you’re looking for something bigger than Etsy, or something designed specifically for artists and indie shops, there are some great Etsy alternatives like the ones here.
 The sites on this list each offer something that Etsy doesn’t, but they also have their weaknesses and flaws.

 We love the versatility that giants like Shopify offer, but it comes at a cost and leans heavily on third-party plugins that could potentially compromise security and speed.